joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.10 =

+* Bug fix: Don't create custom icon cache when debugging.
+* Bug fix: Only execute style vars foreach if is an array.
+* Change: Add 'my-calendar' as body class on primary calendar page.
+* Change: Noindex calendar archive pages.

 = 3.5.9 =